creatoro/sso/README.md

 +1: Customize the sign up process
 ============================================

-If the user wasn't found during the login provess the current sign up method saves the user in the users as a new user.
-It also merges standard and OAuth accounts if previous account was found by e-mail address.
+If the user wasn't found during the login process the current sign up method saves the user as a new user.
+It also merges the OAuth account with a standard account if they share the same e-mail address.

 You can define your own sign up method.
 Check out the following files depending on your ORM: